DOJ announces a $31 million redlining settlement with LA-based City National Bank

 The Justice Department says that between 2017 and 2020, City National avoided marketing and underwriting mortgages in majority Black and Latino neighborhoods in Los Angeles County.
 Other banks operating in those neighborhoods received six times the number of mortgage applications that City National did, according to federal officials.

-The Justice Department alleges City National was so reluctant to operate in neighborhoods where most of the residents are people of color, the bank only opened one branch in those neighborhoods in the past 20 years.
+The Justice Department alleges City National, a bank with roughly $95 billion in assets, was so reluctant to operate in neighborhoods where most of the residents are people of color, the bank only opened one branch in those neighborhoods in the past 20 years.
 In comparison, the bank opened or acquired 11 branches in that time period.
 In addition, no employee was dedicated to underwriting mortgages at that one branch, unlike branches in majority white neighborhoods.

 "This settlement should send a strong message to the financial industry that we expect lenders to serve all members of the community and that they will be held accountable when they fail to do so," Assistant Attorney General Kristen Clarke, who leads the Justice Department's civil rights division, said in a statement.